kaushiktarun05/gdsc-nfsuwebsite/README.md

 # GDSC Website Repository

-Welcome to the official repository of the Google Developer Student Clubs (GDSC) website for [Your University Name].
+Welcome to the official repository of the Google Developer Student Clubs (GDSC) website for National Forensic Sciences University.

 ## About GDSC